kalaiyarasiganeshalingam/movie-ticket-booking/README.md

 # movie-ticket-booking

-This project has 2 parts.
+This project has following subpart to book the movie ticket.

 - Ticket Booking
 - Ticket Booking Server